We Hope You Enjoy Your DIY Valentine Crystals

 INVESTIGATION RESULTS

-» The Borax solution grows the largest crystals, and the crystals grow consistently.
+» The Borax solution consistently grew the largest crystals.

-» Borax is inexpensive and easy to find.
+» Borax was inexpensive and easy to find.

-» The Borax crystals have to sit overnight for optimum formation.
+» The Borax crystals had to sit overnight for optimum formation.

-» The Epsom salt solution forms a fine, needle-like crystal when chilled.
+» The Epsom salt solution formed a fine, needle-like crystal when chilled.

-» Epsom salt is inexpensive and easy to find.
+» Epsom salt was also inexpensive and easy to find.

-» These crystals don’t take as long to form, but they need to be handled gently.
+» These crystals didn’t take as long to form but needed to dry overnight to harden completely.
+Even after drying overnight, these crystals had to be handled gently.

-» Only alum powder with potassium aluminum sulfate will create crystals.
+» Only alum powder with potassium aluminum sulfate created crystals.

-» The alum powder crystals are similar to the Borax crystals.
+» The alum powder crystals were similar to the Borax crystals.

-» The glue needed to attach the dry alum powder to the base does not stick well to silicone molds.
+» The glue needed to attach the dry alum powder to the base didn’t stick well to silicone molds.

-» The silicone molds were too light.
-Our first batch moved around or tipped over, contaminating the jar as we poured in the solution.
-Unfortunately, these contaminants also started growing crystals, keeping the crystals growing in our heart-shaped base from being optimum size.
+» The silicone molds were too light and tipped over as we poured our solution into our container, contaminating the jar.
+Unfortunately, these contaminants also started forming crystals, preventing the crystals in our heart-shaped base from reaching their optimum size.

 BASE MATERIAL

-We tested quite a few materials for the base of our alum powder crystals.
-And we tested several pipe cleaner shapes for our Borax crystals.
-In the end, the 3D heart and the chain of hearts were our favorite (see above images).
+We tested quite a few materials for the base of our alum powder crystals and several pipe cleaner shapes for our Borax crystals.
+In the end, the 3D heart and the chain of hearts were our favorites (see above images).

 THE WINNER

-The 3D heart formed out of pipe cleaners.
-The depth of the 3D heart resulted in a geode-style crystal formation.
+The 3D heart that was formed out of pipe cleaners.
+The depth of the inside of our 3D heart resulted in a geode-style crystal formation.

 INVESTIGATION RESULTS

-» The crystals will grow on the thread holding the pipe cleaners.
-We liked seeing the crystals on the thread, especially with our chain of hearts (see image above).
-An alternative would be to use some fishing line instead.
+» The crystals also grew on the thread holding the pipe cleaners.
+We liked the crystals on the thread, but an alternative would be to use a fishing line.

-» The 3D pipe cleaner crystal base works best when the pipe cleaners are tightly formed.
+» The 3D pipe cleaner base worked best when the pipe cleaners were tightly formed.

-» Make sure your pipe cleaner base doesn’t touch your container while it’s hanging in the saturated solution.
+» The pipe cleaner base shouldn’t touch your container while hanging in the saturated solution.
 Otherwise, it could adhere to the container as your crystals grow.

 ADDITIONAL INVESTIGATION TIPS

-» If you use food coloring, the lighter the better if your kids want to monitor their crystal growth.
-We couldn’t see through the dark red solution we used for our heart geode.
+» If you use food coloring, keeping the color lighter will allow your kids to monitor their crystal growth.
+We couldn’t see through the dark red solution we used with our heart geode.

-» If you do try alum powder crystals, be sure to pour your saturated solution into the container before adding your crystal base.
+» If you try alum powder crystals, pour your saturated solution into the container before carefully adding your crystal base.

 » Move the container holding your kid’s crystals as little as possible.

-» Your crystals may be fragile when they’re wet, but they will harden as they dry.
+» Your crystals may be fragile until they dry and harden completely.

-» You may notice that some crystals formed on the bottom and sides of your container.
-These crystals can be removed by pouring boiling hot water over them when it’s time to clean up.
+» Any crystals formed on the bottom or sides of your container can be removed with hot water.

 Borax Crystals